raspberrypilearning/h1-starter-cc/en/step_1.md

 --- task ---

-If you have a Scratch account click [this link](https://scratch.mit.edu/projects/326271794) to log in and play the Skills Sorting Game.
+If you have a Scratch account click [this link](https://scratch.mit.edu/projects/326271794) to log in and play the Skills Sorting game.
 If you don't have a Scratch account, click [this link](https://scratch.mit.edu/projects/326271944) to play the Skills Sorting game.

 Once you have opened the game, click on the green flag to begin.